Lymantria dispar dispar: Feeding

 The gypsy moth brings one of the largest impacts in defoliation of deciduous trees in the Northern Hemisphere.
 Since its introduction into the United States in 1868 or 1869, it has spread both west and south, now taking over most of the hardwood forests in the eastern United States and Canada.
-Over three hundred species of trees and shrubs are hosts.
+Over 300 species of trees and shrubs are hosts.

 Larvae will climb up any object in their path in search of food.

 Hosts

 Larvae prefer oak trees, but may feed on many species of trees and shrubs, both hardwood and conifer.
 In the eastern US, the gypsy moth prefers leaves of oaks, aspen, apple, sweetgum, speckled alder, basswood, gray birch, paper birch, poplar, willow, and hawthorns, among other species.
 Older larvae feed on several species of softwood that younger larvae avoid, including cottonwood, hemlock, Atlantic white cypress, and pine and spruce species native to the east.
-The gypsy moth avoids ash trees, tulip-tree, American sycamore, butternut, black walnut, catalpa, flowering dogwood, balsam fir, cedar, American holly, and mountain laurel and rhododendron shrubs, but will feed on these in late instars when densities are extremely high.
+The gypsy moth avoids ash trees, tulip-tree, American sycamore, butternut, black walnut, catalpa, flowering dogwood, balsam fir, arborvitae, American holly, and mountain laurel and rhododendron shrubs, but will feed on these in late instars when densities are extremely high.

 Predation

 Many species have been identified as preying on L. dispar.
-Some species, such as the white-footed mouse or Anastaus disparis, have a significant impact on the population dynamics of the moth.
+Some species, such as the white-footed mouse or Anastatus disparis, have a significant impact on the population dynamics of the moth.
 On the other hand, avian predation and invertebrate predation show only small effects on population dynamics.

 Small mammals

-The white-footed mouse, Peromyscus leucopus, is considered important for regulating sparse moth populations.
+The white-footed mouse (Peromyscus leucopus), is considered important for regulating sparse moth populations.
 Rodents consume larvae and pupae that seek resting sites near or on the ground.
 The white-footed mouse is the most common and widely distributed small mammal in the northeastern United States.
 The northern short-tailed shrew is common east of the Rocky Mountains and will consume the larva and pupa.